 During the Jack Harter Helicopter Tours ride, you can turn on your microphone and ask the pilot some questions.
 The ride is about 30-45 minutes in total.
 Our pilot was awesome in the sense that he gave both sides of the helicopter a chance to view certain landmarks and waterfalls.

-Afterwards, you have a chance to get some photos with your pilot and the helicopter.
+Afterward, you have a chance to get some photos of your pilot and the helicopter.
 I also recommend leaving a tip for them at the office.
 You can leave any comments or feedback in a notebook as well.
 Overall, the experience was great and unforgettable.
 The open-door helicopter ride is a bit of a splurge but if you can handle it financially, I highly recommend it.